jart/poemy/README.md

 > your mouth by your voice in my world of hate
 > from those brown hills have melted into spring
 > and dancing in the power of the thing

+## Volunteers

+I need your help to make poemy awesome!

+1. Programming.
+If you know how to code, feel free to start hacking and send me pull requests.

+2. Corpus assembly.
+I need people who can help me collect poems in text file format and categorize them by style.

+3. Word pronunciation.
+Poemy has to know how every word is pronounced and which syllables are emphasized, but many of the words in the corpora aren't defined in `data/cmudict.txt` :( I need people to help me add entries to cmudict that look like this: `TWISTED  T W IH1 S T AH0 D`.

+If you're interested, send me a message on Github or email
+<jtunney@lobstertech.com>.